elementary/houston/src/worker/README.md

 ```
 /tmp/houston/ad1553ea-7a27-44cd-8eb7-66540c4ad77c/
 ├── clean/ # Untouched cloned repository
-├── dirty/ # All of the edited files
+├── dirty/ # Folder touched during building and testing
-├── repository/ # Folders for each branch we used to construct the clean folder
+└── repository/ # Folders for each branch we used to construct the clean folder
-└── working/ # Folders for our currently running tasks
-    └── (uuid)/ # A random generated folder name for a currently running task
 ```